 qTest for Jira Test Management

-And you can also organize test automation, regression and CI results from a single view.
+You can also organize test automation, regression, and CI results from a single view.

 All of this makes this plug-in a powerful tool for bug tracking in Jira.

 You can find it in the Atlassian Marketplace here.

 Bug Watcher Notifications gives you extremely precise control over exactly who gets updates on changes to issues.
 That means you can ensure that you only get updates on the events that are important to you.